gwilcox019/grace-serverless-3/project/tech.md

 - Generates quickest routes using Alternate Routes post request given start and end points
 - Shows map that indicates those routes
     -> MapQuest.js to show map
-    -> Still researching how to display routes
+    -> Get routes from original request using session ID and routeShape request -> Display response as a directionsLayer object

 **Carbon Interface**
 - Calculates carbon emission estimate for each route given distance and vehicle data